-When wearing vintage styles, often we may consider the importance of the right accessories to complete an outfit.
+When wearing vintage styles, we often consider the importance of the right accessories to complete an outfit.
 However, the ultimate accessory may actually be our crowning glory – our hair.
-A hairstyle can immediately add authenticity to a vintage style, and can help to finish an overall look beautifully.
+An accurate vintage hairstyle can immediately add authenticity to a vintage style, and can help beautifully finish an overall look.

 Pin Curl Sets